skip to Main Content

 Mandalay Hill Monastery Myanmar

-Mandalay Hill Monastery Myanmar has an interesting history, not only is it a sacred sight visited for two centuries by Buddhist pilgrims, it was also a stronghold held by the Japanese military during WW2.
+Mandalay Hill Monastery Myanmar has an interesting history, not only is it a sacred sight visited for two centuries by Buddhist pilgrims, but it was also a stronghold held by the Japanese military during WW2.

 During the Burma campaign on 14th March 1945 Mandalay Hill and the monastery was occupied by the Japanese.
 Various tunnels under the monastery were used as a defence post against the British soldiers but to no avail.
 General William Slim seconded the 19th Indian Division on the job of taking Mandalay Hill from the Japanese.